prakharmrsl/easypcceo.github.io/pages/gaming-mouse/left-handed.md

 The mouse also includes awesome features like FreeMove which eliminates path correction.

 The mouse was designed with E-Sports in mind – in fact, some of the best gamers in the world helped with the mouse's design, including Fnatic, and iNcontrol.
 It's customizable, comfortable, and incredibly precise.

+If you think you're going to spend any time playing shooter games like [Fortnite: Battle Royale](/gaming-mouse/fortnite/), this is the mouse for you.

 ## Razer Deathadder Left Handed Edition - $75
 <a target="_blank" href="https://amzn.to/2J4nPRC"><img alt="Razer deathadder left handed edition" class="img-right img-small" src="/img/left-handed-gaming-mouse/razer-deathadder.png" /></a>